kafkesc/kafka-dev-cluster/README.md

-# Kafkesc: Kafka Development Cluster
+# Kafkesc's `kafka-dev-cluster`: Kafka Development Cluster

 A **_battery-included_** BUT **_development-only_** pairing of `Makefile` & `docker-compose.yml`,
 designed to quickly spin-up a [Kafka](https://kafka.apache.org/) cluster for development purposes.